 Andy Murray Goes Public on his Super Strength Collagen Use

 Murray announced on social media: “I am pleased to announce my latest partnership with TRR Nutrition, who today launched the TRR Advanced Collagen Supplement.
-The supplement has been designed with Dr. Eva Carneiro and my nutritionist, Glenn Kearney, and it is fully Informed Sports tested, so it’s great for athletes.”
+The supplement has been designed by Dr. Eva Carneiro and my nutritionist, Glenn Kearney, and it is fully Informed Sports tested, so it’s great for athletes.”

-TRR Advanced Collagen contains 10,000mg of marine collagen, turmeric, ginger, hyaluronic acid, glucosamine, copper and vitamin C, all of which support my bone and joint health, which means I can push myself harder on the court and in the gym.
+TRR Advanced Collagen contains 10,000mg of marine collagen, turmeric, ginger, hyaluronic acid, glucosamine, copper, and vitamin C, all of which support my bone and joint health, which means I can push myself harder on the court and in the gym.

 What is Collagen, Super Strength collagen?

 From the age of 20 (yes, that young), we start to lose collagen from 1% annually.
-It’s around then, or closer to when wrinkles start to show that many turn to cosmetic procedures, supplements and facial products in hopes of reversing the signs of aging.
-It figures that previously, many have taken various approaches in hopes of restoring the lost collagen in their skin in hopes of avoiding wrinkles, fine lines and other signs of aging.
+It’s around then, or closer to when wrinkles start to show that many turn to cosmetic procedures, supplements, and facial products in hopes of reversing the signs of aging.
+It figures that previously, many have taken various approaches in hopes of restoring the lost collagen in their skin in hopes of avoiding wrinkles, fine lines, and other signs of aging.

 The Science Behind Collagen

-Scientists believe that consuming collagen – fabled for eliminating wrinkles – keeps skin, hair and nails looking younger, but importantly will also help the body recover quicker after exercise and prevent injury.
+Scientists believe that consuming collagen – fabled for eliminating wrinkles – keeps skin, hair, and nails looking younger, but importantly will also help the body recover quicker after exercise and prevent injury.

 According to a study produced in the journal Nutrients earlier this year, collagen helped speed up a return to running in people with Achilles tendon problems.
 The study revealed that collagen also protects the body against joint and back problems.